Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Experiments

 \subsection{Attack success rate}

 The attack success rate measures how effective a particular adversarial attack is at fooling the target deep model.
 The attack success rate is typically reported as a percentage of cases in which the target model was fooled on a given dataset, with a higher number indicating a more successful attack.
-In the next experiment, we examine the attack success rates on the ModelNet40 test set.
+The next experiment examines the attack success rates on the ModelNet40 test set.

-Since there are no existing no-box attacks on 3D point cloud classification, we pick as our ``Baseline'' method a white-box attack based on saliency score~(\ref{eq:saliency_score}), which is the un-normalized version of the true adversarial score~(\ref{eq:adversarial_score}).
+Since there are no existing attacks based on intrinsic characteristics of the point clouds in 3D point cloud classification, we pick as our ``Baseline'' method an attack based on saliency score~(\ref{eq:saliency_score}), which is the un-normalized version of the true adversarial score~(\ref{eq:adversarial_score}).
 The ``Baseline'' attack involves dropping 100 or 200 points with the highest true saliency scores.
 This is a white-box attack and requires access to the target DNN model so that gradients relative to the loss function can be computed in~(\ref{eq:saliency_score}).
-Although the white-box attack clearly has an advantage over the proposed no-box attack, the comparison still helps us gain insight into how much the attack success rate can be improved by having access to the target DNN model.
-The second method (``Proposed'') is the proposed no-box attack, which drops 100 or 200 points with the highest predicted adversarial score $\mathfrak{z}(\p_i)$ from~(\ref{eq:predicted_score}), using the \emph{averaged} significant coefficients from Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn}.
+Although the white-box attack clearly has an advantage over the proposed attack, the comparison still helps us gain insight into how much the attack success rate can be improved by having direct access to the target DNN model.
+The second method (``Proposed'') is the proposed attack, which drops 100 or 200 points with the highest predicted adversarial score $\mathfrak{z}(\p_i)$ from~(\ref{eq:predicted_score}), using the \emph{averaged} significant coefficients from Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn}.
 The purpose of using the average coefficients from the three tables is to avoid having the prediction model~(\ref{eq:predicted_score}) be fitted to any particular target DNN.
 The third method (``Random'') drops 100 or 200 randomly selected points.

+Table~\ref{tab:Attack success rate} shows the attack success rate results.
+Note that the table also includes results for PointConv~\cite{wu2019pointconv}, a model that was not included in the computation of coefficients in Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn}.
+As expected, the Baseline method achieves the highest success rate, since it is a white-box attack that uses a particular target DNN model to figure out which points are the most important for that model.